dj1411/HabitChart/platforms/android/app/src/main/assets/www/quality/test.md

 - deactivate internet in between running app. close and reopen without internet. data should be intact
 - deactivate internet in between running app. close and reopen with internet. data should be intact.
 - abrupt closing of app
+- reset all three storages. table should become empty.
 - data tampering on server

 # settings